rjkviegas/skills-workshops/week-1/rectangle_kata/README.md

 In order to improve your processes, you can use a simple cycle:

 1. Do some work.
-Work on something for a while.
 (In this case, develop code.)

 2. Reflect.
 Pause and and think about what could be improved.